scijs/complex-deriv-fornberg/README.md

 ## Introduction

-This module uses the method of [Fornberg](#references) to compute the derivatives (with error bounds) of a complex anaytic function.
+This module uses the method of [Fornberg](#references) to compute the derivatives (with error bounds) of a complex analytic function.
 In essence, it uses a Fourier Transform to invert function values into the Taylor Series coefficients, from which computation of the derivative is then trivial.

 ## Restrictions